Pet Skin and Ear Allergies

 - Possible food/diet changes if necessary

 After you are in treatment phase for 4 weeks, it is very important that we recheck your pet to decide if this treatment plan is working well and if we need to continue longer in this phase or if we can now go to a maintenance phase.
 Depending on the severity of the allergy, some pets are in treatment phases longer than others.
-It is of utmost important that the bacterial and skin yeast skin infections are completely resolved, the skin completely healed, and the scratching stopped before we can attempt maintenance phase.
+It is of utmost importance that the bacterial and skin yeast skin infections are completely resolved, the skin completely healed, and the scratching stopped before we can attempt maintenance phase.
 Stopping, skipping, or going off medications are a big no-no in treatment phase!

 Allergy Maintenance Phase